kitbransby/kitbransby.github.io/_pages/about.md

 My current research focus is the segmentation of cardiac structures using mesh and polygon-based approaches.
 More broadly I am interested in:
 1. Graph neural networks
-2. Point- and dense-based contour representations
+2. Combining Point- and dense-based contour representations
-3. Differentiable polygonization / rasterization
-4. Out-of-distribution learning
+3. Shortcut learning and out-of-distribution generalizability.

 Outside of the lab, I enjoy long-distance running, and all things hilly / green.